aridjayarecipes/cutesrecipes.web.app/content/post/2334-recipe-of-any-night-of-the-week-sauteed-rice-ball-with-oil-and-soy-sauce.md

 - "1 Tbsp15 ccSoy sauce"
 - " And your favorite ingredients For example tuna basil paste and pickled plum"
 recipeinstructions:
-- "Let&#39;s cook a boiled rice, first.
+- "Let's cook a boiled rice, first.
 You can cook it in a pot with a lid.
 Please see here for how to make. https://cookpad.com/us/recipes/9417233"
 - "Next, make a rice ball.
 It is useful, use a rice ball mold.
-You can buy from Amazon. https://www.amazon.com/s?k=rice+ball+mold (I&#39;m not affiliate earner.)"
+You can buy from Amazon. https://www.amazon.com/s?k=rice+ball+mold (I'm not affiliate earner.)"
 - "Put your favorite ingredients between rice and rice.
 For example, tuna, basil paste, and UMEBOSHI. (photo is UMEBOSHI.
 UMEBOSHI is sour pickled plums.)"
 - "Heat the frying pan over medium heat.
 Pour 15 cc of oil.
 Put rice balls and sauteed 5 sides.
 It is delicious that it is slightly char."
 - "When all 5 sides have been sauteed, season with it.
 Add 15 g of butter.
 Once the butter is melted, add 15 cc of soy sauce and soak to the rice ball."